Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 On ExecuteChangeSet 'Edit action' menu, look for 'Change set name', it is somewhere in the middle of the menu.
 Copy 'Change set name' value as you will need to paste it back later.

 Look for 'Stack name' and change its value to create a new stack.
+Use the same stack name as GenerateChangeSet action.
 After that, paste the copied value in 'Change set name' field.

 ![CodePipeline ExecuteChangeSet Stack](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-13-change-stack-name-to-include-prod.png)

+Click Done and Save button to save pipeline changes.
-Save pipeline.
-When you save, you may see `pipeline does not exist error` like this, it is ok.
+When you save, you may see `stack does not exist error` like this, it is ok.
 A new stack will be created.

 ![CodePipeline Stack Non-existent error](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-15-ignore-clone-pipeline-error-and-save.png)